Gol Gappay/ Pani Puri Recipe - Yummy Traditional

 26. Khata pani is ready to set aside

-27. In a pan put tamarind pulp along with little water Then Add salt, sugar, and red chili powder
+27. In a pan put tamarind pulp along with a little water Then Add salt, sugar, and red chili powder.

 28. Keep mixing on a medium-low flame and add cumin powder